rohe/oidctest/docs/OIDCtesting/OPtest/web.rst

 -p
 ::

-Which port the configuration server should listen on
+The port the configuration server should listen to

 -t
 ::